 Should the College instruct students to leave campus and complete their courses online, due to public guidance related to any health or safety issue such as Coronavirus (COVID-19), pro-rata refunds of room and board will be provided.

 Withdrawal or Leave of Absence after the semester begins:

 - Refunds will be processed on a per diem basis from the first day of class, including weekends.
 For example, if there are 110 calendar days in the semester and a student withdraws on the fifth day of the semester, the refund will be 95 percent.

 - No refunds will be given after the last drop date.

 - By the end of the 10th day (second week) of classes: Refund difference between original and adjusted tuition.

-- By the end of the official last day for withdrawal from classes: Refund 50 percent of difference between original and adjusted tuition.
+- From the 11th day to the Last Day to Drop a Course: Refund 50 percent of difference between original and adjusted tuition.

 - By the end of the 10th day (second week) of classes: Refund 100 percent.
 No course fee refund will be given after this deadline.